Food & Drink

 The same unassuming strip mall that houses local favourite Blendlove also hosts Jafa, a frills-free trattoria that’s all about moreish pasta and pizza.
 Don’t come here expecting white tableclothes and double-digit entrees.
 This is laidback Southport hospitality at its best—just rock up, slurp down your pasta, and enjoy the lamplit vibes.

 But that doesn’t mean Jafa drops the ball on taste.
-Start with antipasti that range from Byron Bay burrata to truffle arancini, then go for Italian classics like the flavour-loaded pesto and creamy mushroom alfredo.
-Feeling like a cheeky bit of gluten?
-Go on, indulge—that pulled lamb and jalapeño pizza might just be calling your name.
+My recommendation's to start with antipasti that ranges from Byron Bay burrata to truffle arancini, then go for Italian classics like the flavour-loaded pesto and creamy mushroom alfredo.
+That pulled lamb and jalapeño pizza calls my name all too often, and I've not regretted it once.

 Fratello Italian